Jesús Manuel Santiago

-Jesús Manuel Santiago, better known as Jess Santiago, is a Filipino male poet, songwriter, singer-composer, protest musician and translator.
+Jesús Manuel Santiago, better known as Jess Santiago, is a Filipino poet, songwriter, singer-composer, protest musician and translator.

 Early life and family

 He was born in Obando, Bulacan, Philippines.
 He was married to Lilia Quindoza Santiago, a professor in Filipino literature at the University of the Philippines, and also an accomplished poet and writer.
 They have four children: Haya Pagasa, Halina Mandala, Balagtas Himig Bayan, and Daniw.

 Career

 Literary work

 His poems had been published in both national and international magazines and anthologies including the Caravan magazine of the global group Alliance for the Responsible and United World.
 Caravan published his poem There is a Village in the Making which has also been translated from English into French.
 He was the Institute of Philippine Languages's Poet of the Year in 1978 and 1979.
 Santiago translated Lu Xun's "Diary of a Madman", Arthur Miller's Death of a Salesman into the Filipino language, as well as some songs and poems of Latin American and African-Asian writers.